-After one of the least volatile years on record in 2017, volatility in the equity market returned in 2018.
-The Chicago Board Options Exchange Volatility Index ("VIX"), peaked in February at a reading of over 50 before declining back towards 10 in August.
-The VIX reaccelerated into year-end closing above 25.
+After the least volatile year on record in 2017, volatility returned in 2018.
+The Chicago Board Options Exchange Volatility Index ("VIX") peaked in February at a reading of over 50 before declining back towards 10 in August.
+The VIX reaccelerated into year - end closing above 25.
 The rise in volatility has created more opportunities to utilize the Strathbridge Selective Overwriting ("SSO") strategy.
-The Fund had on average 13.2 percent of the portfolio subject to covered calls over the year.
-The net realized gain on options attributable to the SSO strategy was C\$0.09 per unit compared to C\$0.07 per unit in 2017.
+The Fund had on average 9.8 percent of the portfolio subject to covered calls over the year.
+The net realized gain on options attributable to the Strathbridge Selective Overwriting ("SSO") strategy was \$0.11 per unit as compared to a net realized gain on options of \$0.02 per unit in the prior year.